cuda12/barracudas/README.md

 Games can be scored live by autherized users with the same app.
 To score a game live or enter its final result, the user logs to the admin page, where he is provided with the admin functionalities.

+## Points to tacle prior to app launch

+The following points shall be tacled prior to the app launch (to the fanbase) after the udacity review:
+* hard coded date in admin view (switch to current date, for review purposes a specific gameday is set)
+* connect notifications to firebase